 Swimming pools and liability insurance

 If you have chosen to add a swimming pool to your home, you will need to have good liability insurance.
-Swimming pools are deemed an attractive nuisance when it comes to insuring them, as they can tempt children to go in them, whether they have permission or not.
+Swimming pools are deemed an attractive nuisance when it comes to insuring them, as they can tempt children to go

 The Center For Injury Research And Policy reports that more than 1000 children drown in swimming pools every year with many more getting injured.
 Liability insurance will cover any lawsuits and medical costs due to pool-related injuries or deaths.

 Home insurance policies can include liability insurance and usually offer $100,000 of cover, but the costs of an injury or death can far exceed this, so it’s best to increase coverage to at least $500,000 recommended for swimming pools.
 It’s essential to comply with laws and your local municipality, or your insurer can void your swimming pool cover.
 This commonly includes maintenance, enclosing the pool, yard or both with a fence and not installing slides or diving boards as these can all increase the risk of injuries, death, and damages.

 Add an alarm for a lower rate